-Think about a partner you had that maybe started strong in your program, but whose engagement diminished over time.
+Think about a partner you had who maybe started strong in your program but whose engagement diminished over time.

 What had appeared to be a promising partnership quickly vanished.
 What happened?
 Can you pinpoint where things took a turn for the worse?"